 Part 1.
-What is battery run time?
+What does battery run time mean?

 Battery run time refers to the duration for which a battery can power a device continuously before needing to be recharged or replaced.
 It is how long a device can operate on a single battery charge.